What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Computational details

-We implemented all study settings in a dedicated \proglang{R} package called \pkg{htesim} \citep{htesim}.
-We also included the code and performance results of the empirical study as well as the code and dataset of the prepartum blood loss example.
+We implemented all study settings in a dedicated \proglang{R} package called \pkg{htesim}.
+We also included the code and performance results of the empirical study as well as the code and dataset on postpartum blood loss.
 This should facilitate full reproducibility of all findings in this paper.
 The package is published on Github: \url{https://github.com/dandls/htesim}.